skybert/skybert-net/src/craftsmanship/love-thy-coder.md

 Only include what's relevant.
 When you've spotted an error that could be relevant to your problem it's helpful that you include it in your message to whoever you want to help you.
-However, there are often a good few lines you can omit if you take a good look.
+However, there are often a good few lines you can omit if you take a good look (if you're in doubt, of course better to include too much than too little).

 Consider this error from a Java application: